michaelpanik/panik-baxter-scale/README.md

 The final composite score is, essentially, a composite of a composite.

-In terms of the web interface, everything is pure, Vanilla ES6 JS.
-The form is generated based on the configuration file rather than by hand in HTML for quick edits and maintenance.

 ## To do
 1. N/A option for certain subcategories (score/soundtrack, audio in silent pictures)
 1. Unique film IDs/hook into an open film db